Free-Macrame-Patterns.com Logo

 Lower Edge of Seat

-Select 2 of the longest cords coming from the right ring, and 2 more from the left.
-Direct all four of these strands diagonally, towards each other.
-Measure 60 inches down from the Wrapped knot.
-That's the point where the cords should unite.
+Select 2 of the LONG side supports (4.5-yard) coming from the right ring, and 2 more from the left.
+Move all four of these cords diagonally, towards each other.

-Once these lower holding cords are at the correct placement, tie a tight Square Knot to link them together.
-This is the same as what you did in step 3.
+Step 9: Once these lower holding cords are at the correct placement, tighten the Square Knot firmly.
+Apply fabric glue as you tighten.

 Side Supports